Federal and State Financial Aid Available

 The Pell Grant Program provides federal grant funds for needy students who have not completed a first bachelor's degree.
 To be eligible, the student must demonstrate financial eligibility as determined by the U.S. Department of Education.
-At Fayetteville State University, these grants range from $593 - $5,920 for the 2017-2018 academic year.
-For the upcoming 2018-2019 academic year, these grants range from $650 - $6,095.
+At Fayetteville State University, these grants range from $639 - $6,345 for the 2020-2021 academic year.
+For the upcoming 2021-2022 academic year, the maximum award will be $6,495.

 The Consolidated Appropriations Act, 2012 (Public Law 112-74), was passed into law limiting the number of semesters a student may receive Federal Pell Grant funding from eighteen (18) semesters or 900% to twelve (12) semesters or 600%.
 Students may not appeal their Pell Grant eligibility; the Federal Pell Grant limits have been set by the U.S. Department of Education.